 We don’t know.
 Perhaps Bach was simply a bit tired from all the composing, rehearsing, and performing of six cantatas in two weeks, and went looking for inspiration in his stack of previously composed cantatas.

-There is a great live performance of Cantata 124 Meinen Jesum laß ich nicht by Solistenensemble Stimmkunst / Stiftsbarock Stuttgart on YouTube.
-Watch it/listen to it via the playlist I created to combine their four separate videos.
+There is a great live performance of Cantata 124 Meinen Jesum laß ich nicht by Solistenensemble Stimmkunst / Stiftsbarock Stuttgart under the direction of Kay Johannsen on YouTube.
+Watch it/listen to it here.
 Soloists are, in order of appearance: Thomas Meraner, oboe; Daniel Schreiber, tenor (movement 2); Andreas Weller, tenor (3); Matthias Horn, bass (4); Fanie Antonelou, soprano and Lena Sutor-Wernich, alto (5).

 As I was listening to the tenor aria, I didn’t immediately realize it was based on the flute aria from Cantata 114.
 I just knew I had heard this music before, and I also was 100% certain the first line of text of the original had the word Jammertal in it*.
 I went searching for it online, but could not find it.
 So I decided to ask Eduard van Hengel.
 He emailed me back within a day, saying: “yes!
 BWV 114/2.”
 He has all Bach’s cantata librettos on his computer, so he could do a simple word search.
 Another result of Eduard’s word search: Jammertal shows up five times in Bach’s entire cantata oeuvre.